Mehr über EFS

 Während dieses 3-tägigen Seminars (in englischer Sprache) werden Sie und andere hochkarätige internationale Zollexperten die zollrechtlichen Auswirkungen einer breiten Palette aktueller Themen erörtern, einschließlich der kürzlich in der EU umgesetzten Maßnahmen und der jüngsten Rechtsprechung des Gerichtshofs.

-You will be brought fully up-to-date with all the important developments in your field and can be assured of in-depth discussions with prestigious international speakers: Frank Heijmann, Prof. Dr. Madeleine Merkx, Mark van Driel, Dr. Martijn Schippers, Arnoud Willems, Ilona van den Eijnde, Prof. Dr. Joost Pauwelyn, Dr. Anna Jerzewska, Claudia Buysing Damsté, Stefano Mauro, George Riddell, Prof. Dr. Maarten de Wilde, Patricio Diaz Gavier and Prof. Dr. Walter de Wit.
+You will be brought fully up-to-date with all the important developments in your field and can be assured of in-depth discussions with prestigious international speakers: Prof. Dr. Walter de Wit, Dr. Martijn Schippers, Frank Heijmann, Prof. Sandra Rinnert, Dr. Anna Jerzewska, Ilona van den Eijnde, George Riddell, Raoul Ramautarsing, Thomas de Visser and Patricio Diaz Gavier.
 The seminar will be held from Wednesday 10 – Friday 12 June 2026.

 Wichtigste Vorteile